 The next thing to do is find out the number of sun hours available in your project's location.
-Since each system is built for worst-case scenario, you need to look at the sun hours available in the winter.
-Since you size a project to run flawlessly when there is little sun, and then in the summer the system will have no issues at all.
+Since each system is built for a worst-case scenario, you need to look at the sun hours available in the winter.
+Since you size a project to run flawlessly when there is little sun, and then in the summer, the system will have no issues at all.
 NREL is a great place to start this process.

 Do you live in a hurricane zone area?
+Or a special wind zone?
 What type of wind load requirements are in your area?
-Making sure to let your solar lighting specialist know of specific requirements will ensure that your system is still functioning after a natural disaster.
+Let your solar lighting specialist know of specific requirements to ensure that your system is still functioning after a natural disaster.

 Finally, lighting analysts software is the last step in any lighting design for solar.
-Using the above tools along with other project specifications given by the designer or end user will be brought together in the lighting analyst's software.
+Using the above tools along with other project specifications given by the designer or end-user will be brought together in the lighting analyst's software.

 The software provides project-specific information such as luminance in either foot-candles or lux depending on the type of requirement needed as well as a visual rendering of what to expect after the installation is completed.
 The design then provides the information to the engineers, designers and end-users exactly how much light is being cast, if there will be any dark areas, meet local lighting code requirements, and so much more.